 Calling all InnOvaTors!

-First, here's a quick reminder of the scenario your IoT solution is working to solve.
+First, here's a quick reminder of the scenario we've been working from.

 Design a Home Patient Monitoring System with Notification and Alert Capabilities

 Among the numerous types of innovations that are expected to be fostered by Internet of Things (IoT) technologies, smart-connected healthcare solutions will perhaps be the most important one for millions of elderly people who live alone.
 In the UK 3.5 million people over the age of 65 live alone, and almost 70% of the women in this age group.
 The U.S has a similar trend with 11.8 million, and nearly half of the women over the age of 75 living alone.

 This number is expected to increase as the growth in people over age 65 is projected to double from 43.1 million in 2012 to 83.7 million in 2050, according to the U.S Census Bureau.
 Whether an elderly person lives alone by choice or necessity, this living arrangement can pose a potential health risk as physical and cognitive impairment becomes evident.

 Your Challenge: Helping a Stroke Patient Who Falls

 A typical example of the challenge that the elderly face while living alone is Mrs. Jones.
 She is 79 years-old and has been living alone successfully for ten years since her husband passed away.
 While she has not had any problems during this period of time, Mrs. Jones recently suffered a minor stroke that led to numbness in her extremities and an overall weakness in strength but did not appear to be life-changing until she began losing her balance and falling in her apartment